-You can either create independent programs that already contain all necessary switching and traversing commands and are executed in Program run submode, or program DIN subprograms that are integrated in teach-in cycles.
-The commands that you use in a DIN subprogram depend on the task to be performed.
+You can either create independent programs that already contain all necessary switching and traversing commands and are executed in Program run submode, or program DIN subprograms that are integrated in Teach-in cycles.
+The commands that you use in a DIN subprogram depend on the job at hand.
 DIN subprograms support the complete range of commands that is available for DIN programs.